Featured

 Red clothing is worn to ward off bad luck

 The Lunar New Year festivities often last over fifteen days.
-Food plays a big part
+Food plays a big part and households spend much time preparing delicious dishes.

 Chinese festive food is prepared with care.